Annotated Bibliography

 was Geneen Roth's second book, and offers much good advice on how to think about and approach

 your eating so as to minimize emotional eating episodes.
-Her emphasis is on conscious eating and a
+She emphasizes conscious eating and a

 compassionate, non-judgmental attitude towards yourself.
-These are important elements, but don't
+What's missing are effective tools for

 When Food Is Love: Exploring the Relationship Between Eating and Intimacy is Geneen Roth's third book.

-It explores the symbolic relationship between food and love, and why people who didn't (or don't) receive enough
+It explores the symbolic association between food and love, and why people who didn't (or don't) receive enough

 love in their lives often turn to food instead.

-used to explain and resolve the problem of emotional overeating.
-The author (a long-time friend of mine)
+principles can be used to explain and resolve the problem of emotional overeating.
+The

 The best part of Diets Don't Work: Stop Dieting, Become Naturally Thin, Live a Diet-Free Life